Editor's PickEdTech is Helping Sports Fans Land their Dream Job

 EdTech is Helping Sports Fans Land their Dream Job

 Technology in sports helps officials get the big decisions correct 100% of the time.
-Despite splitting the opinion of fans, with some arguing it takes too long to deliver a judgment, VAR eliminates errors and removes some of the burden carried by referees.
+Despite splitting fan opinion, with some arguing it takes too long to deliver a judgment, VAR eliminates errors and reduces some of the burden carried by referees.

 In soccer, the referee and assistants can concentrate on allowing the game to flow, knowing they’ll hear a voice in their earpiece if they’ve missed a critical moment.

 Tech also improves how we watch and interact with sports.
-You can watch at the stadium, purchasing tickets through official club sites, at home on TV, or through an HD-quality live-streaming app with updated scores and stats.
+You can watch at the stadium by purchasing tickets through the official club sites, at home on TV, or through an HD-quality live-streaming app that provides updated scores and stats.

-Social media lets us directly communicate with players, teams, and coaches at the touch of a button.
+Social media enables us to directly communicate with players, teams, and coaches with the touch of a button.
 Fancy seeing the biggest arenas in sports, from Old Trafford to Camp Nou?
 Take a virtual tour without leaving your home.

 It’s plain to see that, despite the teething problems, tech is bringing professional sports into the 21st century.
 But that intense scrutiny has ramped up the pressure on players.
 Everything they do on the training pitch to the game is under the microscope.

 Are they covering the yards, accelerating in the final third, and turning possession and attempts into goals?
-If the tech says now, players could lose their position in the team.
+If the tech says so, players could lose their position in the team.

-This article explains who collects this data and how sports scientists use it to get the best out of multi-million-dollar athletes.
+This article explains who collects this data and how sports scientists utilise it to optimise performance in multi-million-dollar athletes.
 Knowing how tech works in sports could pave the way for your involvement.

 If you’re looking for an exciting career change that could move you closer to your favorite teams, tech could provide a solution.